-I am currently working on leveraging machine learning for agent-based modelling and mechanism design in the context
+I am currently working as a Machine Learning Scientist at Roctop.
+Previously, I worked on leveraging machine learning for agent-based modelling and mechanism design in the context

 of biodiversity conservation as a postdoc advised by Profs.
 Clément Chion at UQO and James Wright at UofA and